Winter sports to open with masks, discipline, empty seats

 In the fall, with most sports outside, masks were not required.
 Some volleyball players wore them voluntarily.

+“Everything is different, from practice, busing, sitting mat-side.
+This is what we have to do, to have the opportunity to compete.”

-The seasons will be shorter.
-Cougar basketball teams, for instance, have a 18-game schedule rather than 26.
+The seasons are shorter by 30 percent.
+Basketball teams, for instance, have a 17-game schedule rather than 26.
 There will still be two games per week, due to the shorter time frame to play.

-Whether section and state tournaments are held will depend on the Covid situation and the judgment of the governor and the health agencies.
+Whether section and state tournaments are held will depend on the COVID-19 situation and the judgment of the governor and the health agencies.

 “We are excited for the opportunity to start both practices and contests in this winter season,” Martens said.
 “The commitment to safety by our more than 500 member schools is critical to not only start our seasons, but to finish them as well.”